Tree and Shrub Planting Services

 Tree Mature Size:

-Most trees can be roughly similar size when they are purchased at the nursery, but the mature size of one may be vastly different than another.
+Most trees will be roughly similar size when they are purchased at the nursery, but the mature size of one may be vastly different from another.
 Your ornamental crab apple might only get twenty-five feet tall, but your Bur oak could get over one-hundred feet tall!

 Speed of Growth:

 The planned planting location can impact what tree will grow well.
-Not only should the prospective location have appropriate space for your future tree, but the drainage and soil quality should be taken into account.
+Not only should the prospective location have appropriate space for your future tree, but the amount of light and exposure and the drainage and soil quality should be taken into account.
 Most trees desire sunny locations with good soil drainage.
 Some trees like Mountain Ash won’t tolerate locations with sitting water, whereas other trees like most willows thrive in wet spots.

 Hardiness Zones: